johnnyt/melissadata/README.md

 ## Quick Start

-Once all the prereqs are installed, this should get you a running Vagrant VM:
+Once all the prereqs are installed, run these commands to get your local environment setup:

     git clone git://github.com/johnnyt/melissadata.git
     cd melissadata
     rake setup

-Now make sure you have a MelissaData DVD (or .dmg) mounted (e.g. IPL-DVD-2011-Q1), and run:
+Now make sure you have your MelissaData license string and a MelissaData DVD (or .dmg) mounted (e.g. IPL-DVD-2011-Q1), and run:

-    rake install_md
+    rake md:install

-Then SSH into the Vagrant VM:

-    bundle exec vagrant ssh

-Once logged into the VM - run:

-    cd /opt/melissadata/gem
-    irb -r lib/md

-Inside the IRB session run:
+Now you should be able to fire up an IRB session `irb -r melissadata` and run:

-    irb> ip = MelissaData::NativeObject::IpLocator.new :license => 'YOUR_LICENSE_KEY'
+    irb> md = MelissaData.client
-    irb> ip.process :ip => '74.125.224.81'
+    irb> md.ip '74.125.224.81'

 which should return: